yakunins/gen-ai-label/README.md

 |99%+ made by human|90%+|50%+|Mostly done by Generative AI|
 |Meaning:<br />Non-GMO|<br />GMO Free|<br />Organic|<br />GMO|

+Explanation:
-First three of these labels made by human.
-Random lines in GAI logo was made mostly by Generative AI.
-This efectively makes this project labled as "GAI Free"
+1. First three of these labels made by human.
+2. Random lines in GAI label was made mostly by Generative AI.
+3. 75% made by human, so the project is labeled as ***GAI Free***

+———————————
 <img src="png/gai-free-label.png" width="64" alt="gai gree" />